Veterinary Assistant

 Dispelling Confusion Between Vet Assistants and Vet Techs

-Veterinary technicians must go to college and complete at least a two-year associate’s degree and be licensed or certified.
+Veterinary technicians function more like nurses and must go to college and complete at least a two-year associate’s degree and be licensed or certified.
 Their duties correspond loosely to those of nurses in a human healthcare setting.
 Vet techs are allowed to do more clinical work than vet assistants.

 Just because vet assistants don’t have a two-year associate’s degree doesn’t mean they are relegated to cleaning kennels and filing patient paperwork–although there can be a good bit of that.